-Stocks seen opening sharply lower, bond yields fall again, on trade war concerns
+Stocks sharply lower, Dow at 3 month low, on trade war concerns

-Stocks are seen opening sharply lower Wednesday, with S&P500 futures falling with Asian and European stocks overnight as the U.S.-China trade war rumbles on.
+Stocks fell sharply Wednesday, following Asian and European markets overnight as the U.S.-China trade war rumbles on.

-Bond yields fell to multi-year lows and crude oil prices slumped also, while the U.S. dollar and gold rose.

 Continue Reading Below